 E-mail this Page - Home

 I left RI on Thursday which was hours after the news of the terror attack had broken out.
 TSA told us no liquids or gels were allowed so I threw away my shampoo, toothpaste, and deodorant.
 I later discovered prescription liquids (my Flonase) was allowed.
 Unless they physically search you or your bag, or see the item in your luggage they have no way to know if you brought liquids or gels.
 For example, I accidently brought chapstick to Indianapolis but purposely flew back to RI with it Sunday.
+Tanya had heard a rumor that electronics were not allowed, but it was false.

 Escher's Revenge by Wylde Deluzion